 Which brings me to the appeal specifically of caving.
 Caving is one of those things very few people ever do.
 It can be dangerous if you don’t know what you’re doing, it requires a certain amount of know-how and equipment, and a team of other people who are willing and able to go caving as well!
 So to be one of the few people that ever experiences caving in general and the cave you’re in at the moment more specifically, is a very special thing.

-Caves are also very fragile environments, as previously noted.
+Caves are also very fragile environments.
 Literally thousands of years of evolution create some of the soda straws, stalactites and stalagmites that exist peacefully in the cave.
 An act so careless as even touching one can ruin this delicate and special process.
 Respectfully admiring such beautiful things is an incredible experience.

 You can also see signs of evolution in the shape and formations of the rock.
 You can imagine the cavern you are standing in as once being full of rushing water, even dating back to the days when the mountains were actually part of the ocean floor.
 Fossils are everywhere to be found, and the amateur historian in you can have a field day in a cave.